Exabyte-io/documentation/docs/models/accuracy.md

 The **Accuracy** measures the degree of proximity between the result of a simulation to the results of a realistic experimental measurement.

-For the case of the [Density Functional Theory Model](dft/parameters.md), the input parameters that affect accuracy include the ones listed below.

-   1. Electronic exchange and correlation functional used in the pseudopotentials
-   2. Type of the model applied (eg. LDA, GGA, LDA + U, GGA + U, HSE, LDA + GW, GGA + GW)

 !!! note "Example Accuracy for a Model"
     If we use Newtonian mechanics as the model, then the Accuracy would be limited by the relativistic effects - for example, for a spaceship traveling close to the speed of light it is important to introduce corrections beyond the Newtonian laws, because the accuracy of it does not match experimentally-found relativistic flight trajectories.